Director: John Landis

 This is something they should have made much more public, no one seemed to know it was a prequel.

 Finding out what happened at the first camp where the “Thing” was defrosted sounded interesting.
-I started to watch it with low hopes, expecting a bunch of changes that I was going to hate and kept my laptop handy to tear it to pieces.
-I had a problem as I began my … Read More »
+I started to watch it with low hopes, expecting a bunch of changes that I was going to hate and kept my laptop handy to tear it to pieces. … Read More »

 How true are the movies we watch?
 We see relentless advertisements stating movies are based on a true story, based on actual events, inspired by a true story, so on and so forth.
 So how accurate are they?
 How much actually has to match the real life scenario before this statement is valid?